jweiland-net/reset-scheduler/Documentation/Faq.rst

         ..  note
             You will only get email, if there are any failing tasks.

+        ..  note
+            Please check if tasks are configured as "recurring".
+"Single" tasks will be executed and immediate disabled.
+Remember: Disabled tasks will not be fetched/processed.

     ..  accordion-item:: I still have tasks with errors in BE of scheduler
         :name: still-having-errors
         :header-level: 2